 Host companies are located all over Germany, from large cities to small villages.
 Since matching a company with a trainee is a delicate task with many factors involved, we cannot guarantee any regional preferences.
 If location is of major importance to you, we strongly encourage you to research and contact companies in that region directly in coordination with Cultural Vistas.
 Our priority, however, is to find an appropriate company match, regardless of location.

-The standard program duration is three months, from late-May/early June through August.
-Tentative internship start dates are May 30 and June 27 (for those participating in a language course), and the end date is August 19; however, we have a flexible schedule and can accommodate any start and end dates between May and August.
+The standard program duration is three months, early June through August.
+Tentative internship start dates are June 8 and June 29 (for those participating in a language course), and the end date is August 28; however, we have a flexible schedule and can accommodate any start and end dates between May and August.
 Participants will be informed of all dates and times (including the orientation seminar in Germany) as soon as they are confirmed.

 Many internships are paid.
 Compensation varies by industry and will either be approximately EUR 200–600 per month, or approximately EUR 100–200 per month plus free housing.
 This compensation should cover basic expenses, such as transportation and food.
 Some unpaid internships might offer free housing or assistance with transportation or food.
 You should be able to provide additional funds for travel expenses, emergencies, and incidentals.

 Just like in the United States, most internships with non-profits and cultural or government institutions are often unpaid.
 Cultural Vistas will inform you upon acceptance to the program if an unpaid internship seems likely so you can make an informed decision.